Lèse-majesté: Bhutan

-Although Bhutan transitioned from an absolute monarchy to a constitutional monarchy in 2008, the country's royalty are considered gods incarnate, making criticism of the royalty punishable under blasphemy laws.
+Although Bhutan transitioned from an absolute monarchy to a constitutional monarchy in 2008, the country's royalty are still considered gods incarnate, making criticism of the royalty punishable under blasphemy laws.

 Brunei

-Lèse-majesté is a crime in Brunei Darussalam as it is punishable with prison sentences for up to three years.
+Lèse-majesté is a crime in Brunei, punishable with prison sentences of up to three years.

 Cambodia

-In February 2018, the Parliament of Cambodia voted to make insulting any monarch punishable with up to one to five years in prison with a fine of 2 to 10 million riels.
+In February 2018, the Parliament of Cambodia voted to make insulting any monarch punishable with between one and five years in prison, along with a fine of 2 to 10 million riel.

-In January 2019, a Cambodian man was sentenced to three years in jail for Facebook posts.
-This is the second sentence handed under the law.
+In January 2019, a Cambodian man was sentenced to three years in jail for insulting the king in Facebook posts.
+This was the second sentence handed down under the law.

+Indonesia

+The Indonesian Criminal Code criminalizes defamation of the president and vice president, inherited from similar laws in the Netherlands.
+It is punishable by imprisonment from 18 to 54 months or a fine from Rp10 million to Rp200 million.

+In May 2025, an Indonesian female student from the Bandung Institute of Technology was detained for allegedly posting immoral content on social media X targeting Indonesian president Prabowo Subianto and his predecessor Joko Widodo.
+Charged with provisions under the Electronic Information and Transactions Law (UU ITE), she faces a potential sentence of up to 12 years’ imprisonment and/or a fine of up to Rp12 billion.

 North Korea

-The politics of North Korea mandate obedience to the Ten Principles for the Establishment of a Monolithic Ideological System, which in turn require absolute obedience and respect towards the ruling Kim family.
-For a senior official, disrespect can include greeting the leader with insufficient enthusiasm, as in the case of Jang Song-thaek, who was executed on charges that included clapping half-heartedly upon Kim Jong-un's accession.
-Reports of officials executed for dozing off in meetings are regularly reported through the South Korean press and Radio Free Asia, although these are rarely confirmed and sometimes denied by the north or later shown to be false.
+The Ten Principles for the Establishment of a Monolithic Ideological System mandate reverence for deceased North Korean leaders Kim Il Sung and Kim Jong Il.
+Some suggest that the execution of Jang Song Thaek in 2013 may have been related to him clapping "half-heartedly" at the 3rd Conference of the Worker's Party of Korea; however, most emphasize the importance of factional disputes in causing his execution.
+South Korean and international media agencies have claimed North Korean officials have been executed for "dozing off" in official meetings, especially following the execution of Kim Yong Jin in 2016, citing anonymous sources.

 Malaysia

-Malaysia uses the Sedition Act 1948 to charge people for allegedly insulting the royal institution.
+Malaysia uses the Sedition Act 1948 to charge people for allegedly insulting the royal institution, including the Yang di-Pertuan Agong.
 In 2013, Melissa Gooi and four other friends were detained for allegedly insulting the royal institution.

-In 2014, Ali Abd Jalil were detained and served 22 days in prison for insulting the royal family of Johor and Sultan of Selangor.
+In 2014, Ali Abd Jalil was detained and served 22 days in prison for insulting the royal family of Johor and Sultan of Selangor.
 A prison sentence was passed in Johor for attacking the royal family to Muhammad Amirul Azwan Mohd Shakri.